MsAzureElf/docker-react-ci-cd-test/README.md

-# Getting Started with Create React App
+# Docker React Application to test CI/CD integration with AWS and Travis CI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).